fjossinet/RNArtistCore/README.md

 The parameters available are:

 * **path** (mandatory): the path for the saving directory.
-The file will be created in this directory and its name will correspond to the name of the RNA molecule.
+The file will be created in this directory and its name will correspond to the name of the input file or the name of the molecule if the 2D was not described in a local file (see below).

 ```kotlin
 rnartist {